Table of Contents

 The downsides?
 The gel formula is stickier than most dog toothpastes, so it tends to make a mess.
 This also made it difficult for people to get the gel out of the tube.
 Some owners also found their dogs weren’t fans of the taste.

 Tired of limited flavors your dog hates?
 Virbac solves that problem with FIVE different flavors: poultry, malt, beef, seafood, and vanilla-mint.
 The dual-enzyme system is non-foaming and eliminates mouth odors while providing antibacterial protection, removing plaque, and preventing tartar build-up.
-Owners note whiter and cleaner teeth, with happier dogs (and cats) during brushing time.
+Owners note whiter and cleaner teeth with happier dogs (and cats) during brushing time.

-The downsides?
+So what are the downsides?
 It’s on the expensive side, especially if you have a larger dog.
 Dogs don’t usually like the vanilla-mint flavor (cats don’t mind it).
 Also, the tube tends to break down quickly, so you need to use it consistently.